 Implementation Guidelines

-The Async Database profile measures how efficiently a framework handles concurrent database queries over a network connection.
-Unlike the synchronous SQLite /db endpoint (CPU-bound, tested only within mixed workloads), this test exercises async I/O scheduling, connection pooling, and async Postgres driver efficiency.
+The Async Database profile measures how efficiently a framework handles concurrent database queries over a network connection — exercising async I/O scheduling, connection pooling, and async Postgres driver efficiency.

 This test is for framework-type entries only - engines (nginx, h2o, etc.) are excluded.